SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A lot of the description below may sound very obvious to us as hobbyists.
 I'm writing it this way to explicitly make the data modeling clear for development.

-The Hobby has a lot of designers involved, which is great.
+**Entities**

+The database records blaster designers data.
 - Each designer is uniquely identified by a name.
 A designer can be an individual or a group.

-- Each designer can be contacted via many links
+The database records designer links.

-The BlasterBrowser's database should contain blaster data as the main concern.
-Blasters have a variety of attributes inherent to the design.
+The database collects blaster data, the main concern.

-First, I'd like to state how we can uniquely identify blasters in the database
 - Every blaster should be identified by a unique ID in the database.
 - A blaster usually has only one name.
 But many blasters can also share a name (The Longshot confusion)...
   + If a blaster is derived from another, I think we should treat it as a standalone blaster.
-- A blaster can be designed by zero, one, or many designers

-I made the choice of using an artificial ID in the database because names and designers of blasters may sometimes conflict...
-The way to ID blasters is extremely important because it is used to connect blaster attributes across the entire database.
+- Blaster ID is extremely important because it is used to connect blaster attributes across the entire database.

+The database collects data about many shops:
+- Each shop has a name that uniquely identifies it.
+- A link to the shop's main page also uniquely identifies it.
+- For the sake of simplicity, if we can buy blasters from an individual hobbyist or designer, we can also consider the person as a shop in the database

+The database collects data about blaster listings.
+- Each listing can contain many blasters
+- Each listing has a price.
+If the price is variable from a listing, we can find a special number to indicate that.
+- Each listing has a link, which is unique in the database.

+**Relationships**

+A designer can have 0 to many links.
+A desginer link must link to at least 1 designer.

+A blaster can be designed by 0 to many designers.
+A designer can design 0 to many blasters

+A shop can have have 0 to many listings.
+A listing can only be from one shop (especially when the listing's link links back to a webpage of the shop)

+A blaster listing can have 0 to many different blasters.
+A blaster can be in many listings.

+**Other considerations**

+These considerations are nice to be documented, but I haven't found a good way to incorporate them into the schema.

-Next, here are some things related to the blasters
+Here are some things related to the blasters

 Blaster's launch mechanism:
 - A specific launch mechanism, in a specific blaster or as a standalone part, is uniquely identified by name